slarmoo/.github/profile/webServices/startupLogin/startupLogin.md

 ## Grading Rubric

 - (Required) Simon Login deployed to your production environment
+- (Required) A link to your GitHub startup repository prominently display on your home page
+- (Required) Startup deployed to your production environment
+- (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+- Application authentication and authorization
-- 20% - Supports new user registration
+  - 25% - Supports new user registration
-- 20% - Supports existing user authentication
+  - 25% - Supports existing user authentication
   - 20% - Stores and retrieves credentials in MongoDB
   - 20% - Restricts application functionality based upon authentication
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
-Also add notes in your notes.md file describing what you have learned.

 ## Go celebrate